veertuinc/anka-docs/_partials/ec2-mac-amis/prep-steps.md

   - Only available in Anka 3.4.0 or greater AMIs.
   - If the script fails, the node will still join.
   - Most scripts support ENVs being passed in through user-data, so be sure to review them to see what's possible.
 Dev note: the cloud-connect will not set/see any ENVs without ANKA_ prefix.
+  - On the host, logs for the script will be written to `/var/log/execute-script.log`.

   ##### ANKA_EXECUTE_SCRIPT_[1-9] (string)